 On the other hand, a mainframe computer is a big sized module that is used to run databases smoothly and as a storehouse of information.
 It handles bulk data processing, statistics, and analysis them.

 Today we will be differentiating between the supercomputer and the mainframe computer on the basis of the following fields.
 In spite of having many similarities, a supercomputer and mainframe computer have many dissimilarities.
 Let’s dig into them!

 - Working principle: Supercomputers gain their massive speed by “parallel computing”.
 A supercomputer is not just a CPU, it is a connection of millions of CPUs.
-All the CPU are connected in parallel.
+All the CPUs are connected in parallel.
 For example, The Taihulight has 40960 processing modules.
 Each with 260 processor cores.
-So, the ultimate result is, the taihulight is a computer with 10,649,600 cores!
+So, the ultimate result is, the TaihuLight is a computer with 10,649,600 cores!